js850/nested_sampling/getting_started.rst

     nsteps = 1e3    #no. of Monte Carlo steps per walk nreplicas = 1e3 #no. of initial samples (replicas) stepsize = 0.1  #stepsize
-    etol = 0.01     #stepsize
+    etol = 0.01     #Emax replica - Emin replica tolerance

-For the potential we choose the most simple function form, that is a ``ndof`` dimensional harmonic well, which we take from the models modules.
+For the potential we choose the most simple functional form, that is a ``ndof`` dimensional harmonic well, which we take from the ``models`` module.
 As we mentioned before each potential needs to have a ``get_energy`` function that returns the energy for a given set of coordinates::

     from nested_sampling.utils.rotations import vector_random_uniform_hypersphere